 **You can also get your free credit report via Borrowell – more details below.

-How To Get Your Free Credit Score
+How To Get Your Free Credit Score in Canada

 The credit report provided by TransUnion and Equifax does not contain your credit score.
 They want you to pay $$ for that.
 Here are four companies that will provide your credit score for free: